evkx/evkx.github.io/content/models/peugot/3008/E-3008_Long_Range/_index.md

 You can choose between two sound systems on the Peugot E-3008 Long Range.

-- With the , you get six speakers with a max system output of 100 watts.
+- ****: This system features six speakers and delivers a maximum output of 100 watts.
-- With the , you get ten speakers with a max system output of 690 watts.
+- ****: This system features ten speakers and delivers a maximum output of 690 watts.

-The model has 4 USB-C connections as standard.
+Additionally, the model includes 4 USB-C connections as standard.

 ## Lights